alphagov/govuk_publishing_components/docs/component_conventions.md

       some_parameter: 'A different parameter value'
 ```

-#### Yaml configuration for a component which accepts a block
+#### YAML configuration for a component which accepts a block

-Some components can accept a block as an argument.
+Some components can accept a block as an argument:
-eg.

 ```ruby
 <%= render "my-accepts-block-component", { param: value }, do %>